geraldopmj/MTGComprehensiveRules-ETL-LaTex/README.md

 * Structured into sections, subsections, and internal references.
 * Organized into modular source files for compilation.

+The ETL only updates the rules based on official sources.

 No substantive editorial changes have been made.
 The wording, structure, and rule numbering remain consistent with the publicly available source document.

 This repository is not a substitute for the official publication.